-- 6.7.1.
-Consensual and non-consensual sharing of nudes or semi-nude images and / or videos can be signs that children are at risk. - 6.7.2.
+Consensual and non-consensual sharing of nudes or semi-nude images and / or videos can be signs that children are at risk.

 'Sharing nudes or semi-nudes' means the taking and sending or posting of nude or semi-nude images, videos, or live streams by young people under the age of 18 online.
+This includes pseudo- images, which are computer generated images that otherwise appear to be a photo or video.
 This could be via social media, gaming platforms, chat apps or forums.
 It can also involve sharing between devices offline, e.g., via Apple's AirDrop.
 This is also known as sexting or youth produced sexual imagery.
 The School treats all incidences of sharing nudes and semi-nude images as safeguarding matters to be actioned in accordance with this policy.